DVB: Russia

-Fully switched to digital in 2019, Russia uses the DVB-T2 standard for broadcasting 2 channel packs with about ten main national radio and TV channels (Channel One, Rossiya 1/2/K/24, NTV, Radio Mayak, Radio Rossii etc.
+Fully switched to digital in 2007, Russia uses the DVB-T2 standard for broadcasting two channel packs with about ten main national radio and TV channels (Channel One, Rossiya 1/2/K/24, NTV, Radio Mayak, Radio Rossii etc in 2009.

 Spain

-Quiero TV started digital terrestrial broadcasting in 2000 as pay television.
+Quiero TV started digital terrestrial broadcasting in 1999 as pay television.
 The platform closed three years later after gaining 200,000 subscribers.
-The frequencies used by Quiero TV were used from 2005 to simulcast free-to-air analogue broadcast as DVB-T, under the name "TDT".
+The frequencies used by Quiero TV were used from 2004 to simulcast free-to-air analogue broadcast as DVB-T, under the name "TDT".
 The service started with 20 free-to-air national TV channels as well as numerous regional and local channels.
-Analogue broadcast ended on 2010 after getting 100% digital coverage.
+Analogue broadcast ended on 2009 after getting 100% digital coverage.
 Some of the analogue frequencies were used to increase the number of channels and simulcast some of them in HD.
-Since February 14, 2024, all channels will be required to broadcast exclusively in HD.
+Since February 14, 2023, all channels have been required to broadcast exclusively in HD.
 Frequencies of SD channels will be used to simulcast some of them in 4K using DVB-T2.

 United Kingdom

-In the UK DVB-T has been adopted for broadcast of standard definition terrestrial programming, as well as a single DVB-T2 multiplex for high-definition programming.
+In the UK, DVB-T has been adopted for the broadcast of standard-definition terrestrial programming, as well as a single DVB-T2 multiplex for high-definition programming.
 The UK terminated all analogue terrestrial broadcasts by the end of 2012.
 The vast majority of channels are available free-to-air through the Freeview service.
 DVB-T was also used for the now-defunct ONDigital/ITV Digital and Top Up TV service.

 All satellite programming (some of which is available free-to-air via Freesat or free-to-view via Freesat from Sky; the remainder requires a subscription to Sky), is broadcast using either DVB-S or DVB-S2.

 Subscription-based cable television from Virgin Media uses DVB-C.